cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

 * Platform adoption is self-sustaining –The primary driver for core adoption is not an external impetus or incentive which mandates users use platform offerings – rather it is the values of these platform offerings themselves which draws users to them.
-* After using and appreciating one or some platform capabilities, users seek out others and find the experience is similar across capabilities - there is an expectation that an individual capability is not isolated, but one feature among a larger platform feature set.
+* After using and appreciating one or some platform capabilities, users seek out others and find the experience is similar across capabilities.
+There is an expectation that an individual capability is not isolated, rather it is one feature among a larger platform feature set.
-* Platform teams encourage the natural adoption of platforms by gathering user feedback, sharing roadmaps and maintaining open forums for conversation with users
+* Platform teams encourage the natural adoption of platforms by gathering user feedback, sharing roadmaps and maintaining open forums for conversation with users.
-* Application and product teams value platform capabilities enough to pay for them, e.g., via a chargeback system
+* Application and product teams value platform capabilities enough to pay for them, e.g., via a chargeback system.
-* Users can share feedback and learn about upcoming features through open forums and shared roadmaps
+* Users can share feedback and learn about upcoming features through open forums and shared roadmaps.
-* Self-serve portals, golden-path templates and other documents enable rapid use
+* Self-serve portals, golden-path templates, and other documents enable rapid use.

 ##### Examples Scenarios: